- Highs: No monthly fees. No long-term commitment. Immediate fund availability.

 How much does it cost?

 As for transaction fees, this is where things start to get a little bit expensive.
-Each Visa or Mastercard transaction costs 1.95% which is higher than Square’s rate (1.9%).
+Each Visa or Mastercard transaction costs 1.95% – higher than Square’s rate of 1.9%.
+This applies to both domestic and foreign cards.

-If you accept foreign cards from a different currency, you pay 3% above the base conversion rate.
-Transferring money from the online PayPal account to your associated bank account costs 1% of the transfer total.
+Transferring money from the online PayPal account to your bank account will also incur a fee.
+This comes in at 1% of the transfer total.

 Advantages: quick cash flow and no monthly fee or lock-in